nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/RNAseq-on-Cavatica/rna_seq_3.md

 Selecting Kids First Cancer Cohort
 ====================================

-The [Gabriella Miller Kids First Pediatric Data Portal (KF portal)](https://kidsfirstdrc.org) hosts datasets at the intersection of childhood development and cancer from over 16,000 samples with constant addition of new data.
+The [Gabriella Miller Kids First Pediatric Data Portal (KF portal)](https://kidsfirstdrc.org) hosts datasets at the intersection of childhood development and cancer from over 16,000 samples with the constant addition of new data.

 !!! tip "Kids First Data Portal"

-    Check our lessons on Kids First to learn more about the [different Data Portal features](../Kids-First/Exploring-Data-in-the-KF-Portal/KF_5_Explore.md) and [building simple to complex queries](../Kids-First/Advanced-KF-Portal-Queries/KF_9_AdvancedQuery.md).
+    Check out our lessons on Kids First to learn more about the [different Data Portal features](../Kids-First/Exploring-Data-in-the-KF-Portal/KF_5_Explore.md) and [building simple to complex queries](../Kids-First/Advanced-KF-Portal-Queries/KF_9_AdvancedQuery.md).

-There are data with different access levels hosted on the KF portal including open (processed files, reports, plots etc) and controlled (raw sequencing files, histological images etc).
+There are data with different access levels hosted on the KF portal including open (processed files, reports, plots, etc) and controlled (raw sequencing files, histological images, etc).
 For this tutorial, we will use **open access pre-processed files** generated using [Kallisto (v0.43.1)](http://pachterlab.github.io/kallisto//releases/2017/03/20/v0.43.1), which uses pseudoalignments to quantify transcript abundance from raw data.

 !!! info "KFDRC RNA-Seq workflow"